 To start, Woven offers “Smart Templates” to help you save time when scheduling common types of events.
 For instance, if you regularly have lunch meetings at the same restaurant, you can create a template that includes the restaurant location.

-Really, the only thing Woven lacks is an Android app, though there are apps available for iOS, Mac, and Windows.
+Really, the only thing Woven lacks is an Android app, though the company reports that this is in development.

 Platforms: iOS, Mac, Windows, Web

 Whether you’re a student or professional, scheduling meetings is the worst.
 You can spend weeks sending emails back and forth trying to find a time that works for both of you, to the point that you forget why you wanted to meet in the first place.

 Meetingbird aims to solve this problem.
 The app syncs with Outlook Calendar and Google Calendar so that your availability for meetings is always up to date.